 The untold stories of Americans who served in the Royal Canadian Air Force in WW II

-Within Volume One are twenty selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!
+Within American RCAF Warriors are seventy five selected biographies of the American warriors who donned the uniform of a foreign nation during wartime, to realize their dream … to fly!

 About The Book